jwstegemann/fritz2/README.md

 ## Overall Goals

 - staying lightweight (a few hundred lines of code for the core)
-- keeping dependencies as low as possible (zero up to now!)
+- keeping dependencies as low as possible (only [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines)!)
 - generating elements, attributes, events for html from specification (w3c, mozilla, ...)
-- make it as easy as possible to write reactive pwas in pure kotlin
+- make it as easy as possible to write reactive web-apps in pure kotlin

 ## Inspiration

-fritz2 is hugely inspired by the great [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala).
+fritz2 is hugely inspired by the great [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) framework.
 Later we discovered that a lot of those concepts are described independently in [Meiosis](https://meiosis.js.org/).
+Also, fritz2 relies heavily on the great Kotlin [coroutines](https://github.com/Kotlin/kotlinx.coroutines) library.

 ## Leave us a star...

-If you like the idea of a lightweight pure Kotlin implementation for building reactive web apps, please give us a star on github.
-Thank you.
+If you like the idea of a lightweight pure Kotlin implementation for building reactive web-apps, please give us a star.
+Thank you!